 Create wildflower corner in the garden?
 No problem!

-By creating this natural space with countless wildflowers and a variety of textures, you counteract the lifeless, dreary gravel gardens and offer numerous animals a home right on your doorstep.
+By creating this natural space with countless wildflowers and a wide variety of structures, you counteract the lifeless, dreary gravel gardens and offer numerous animals a home right on your doorstep.

 "The earth laughs in flowers."Ralph Waldo Emerson (more at Garden Quotes)

-Finally I would like to give you at this point additional blog posts for you where you can find even more inspiration and ideas:
+Finally, I would like to take this opportunity to further blog posts where you can find even more inspiration and ideas:

 - Design a bird friendly garden